Ranked: The Safest Countries in Africa 2023 (+ Where to Avoid!)

 - Avoid going to informal settlements unless you’re visiting with someone who is knowledgable about the area.

-- It is important to remember to keep doors and windows to your room locked.
+- It is important to remember to keep the doors and windows to your room locked.

 - Speaking of doors, the doors of cars should always be locked.
 This is non-negotiable.
 In addition, windows should also be rolled up when driving through busy areas.

 - Missing road signs, roaming livestock, and poorly maintained roads make driving more difficult.
-Outside of the main cities, four-wheel drives are recommended.
+Outside of the main capital cities in Africa, four-wheel drives are recommended.
 Avoid stopping unnecessarily on deserted roads to avoid carjackings.
 Monitor fuel levels to ensure that the tank levels never drop below the halfway point.

 - If you use a taxi or transport service to get around, ensure that it is part of a reputable company.
 Also, avoid using a taxi that has been called for you by a random acquaintance and be sure to ask for identification from the driver.